(PRE-ORDER) 'Lil Dominican Readers: Kid's Literary Box

 Dominican Writers Association and oneKIN have partnered to share the rich stories and diverse voices of traditionally-published and indie Dominican-American authors from across the world.

-PLEASE READ: Giftboxes are not customizable, but you can add messages and special notes (ie. readers age, already owned books, etc.) at checkout.
-Boxes will include a random selection of FOUR BOOKS from the curated list below.
+PLEASE READ: Giftboxes are not customizable, but you can add messages and special notes (ie. already owned books) at checkout.
+Boxes will include a random selection of FOUR BOOKS from the curated list below for each targeted age group.
 Will ship within 2 weeks or sooner.

 - Dominican Doll,Caribbean Treasure: Muñeca Dominicana,Caribeño Tesoro by Margarita Suero-Duran- A bilingual, educational story written in poetic form.
 A young Dominican girl explains the significance of this multicultural artifact, inspiring diverse readers to reflect on their heritage.